trstringer/awesome-tech-conferences/README.md

 ***

 ## November 2018
+- :star: (November 8-9) [The Big Elixir](https://www.thebigelixir.com) (New Orleans, LA USA) - The Big Elixir is a two-day, single track conference created to help developers take their Elixir skills to the next level.
 - :star: (November 9) [dotJS 2018](https://www.dotjs.io) (Paris, France) - The largest JavaScript conference in Europe
 - :star: (November 8) [dotCSS 2018](https://www.dotcss.io) (Paris, France) - The largest CSS conference in Europe